 The result of the questionnaire was analysed using econometric methods using IBM SPSS 22.0 (all analysis excluding PLS-SEM) and Smart-PLS 4 statistical analysis softwares.
 The econometric methods (descriptive statistics; Crosstab and its checks: Cramer's V, Pearson's Chi-Square; T-test: Levene statistics, Tamhane; One-way ANOVA; Pearson correlation; Partial Least Squares - PLS).
+In preparation and validation of the survey structure, in 2019, a research has been conducted by an international Hungarian-Finnish researchers' group (Saukkonen et al., 2019) to explore levels of adoption of emerging technologies in the human resource management field that serves as preparation for the current research by piloting a set of questions via an online survey conducted in Finland between April-May 2019.

-5.2 The qualitative method of research
+5.2.
+The qualitative method of research